maidsafe/brb_dt_tree/README.md

 ## About

-This crates implements a BRBDataType wrapper around a Tree CRDT.
+This crate implements a BRBDataType wrapper around a Tree CRDT.

 This enables Tree operations to be transmitted in a BFT manner using Byzantine Reliable Broadcast.